FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 A set of options that are required to initialize the payment step of the current checkout flow.

+A set of options that are required to initialize the payment step of the current checkout flow.

 ## Type parameters

 ▪ **TParams**